cfenollosa/eu-cookie-law/README.md

 -----------------------------

 - All HTML files in your site must include the `cookieBanner` div.
-- All HTML files must include consent.js and jQuery:
+- All HTML files must include consent.js and jQuery, which is used to detect scrolling and adding listeners to links:
 `<script src="http://code.jquery.com/jquery-1.11.0.min.js"></script>`
 `<script src="js/consent.js"></script>`
 - Edit `js/consent.js` and modify: